 What is hash compared to the cannabis flower most people know as “weed”?

-Cannabis flower is the dried bud of the plant that you can grind up and smoke directly.
+Cannabis flower is the dried bud of the plant that you can grind up and smoke.

-Hash requires you to extract and concentrate the resin.
-This concentration is what gives hash its heightened potency and often creates a different experience than smoking flower alone.
+Hash is the result of extracting and concentrating resin from cannabis flower.
+This concentration is what gives hash its heightened potency and creates a different experience than smoking flower.

 A quality hash product contains: